weliveindetail/audio-mlir/readme.md

 ## Build the sample

 Right now, this repo only contains one sample app.
-The audio-mlir dialect itself is (still) implemented in-tree in LLVM above.
+The audio-mlir dialect itself is (still) implemented in-tree in the LLVM fork above.
-The sample plays a sawtooth oscillator through a low-pass filter.
-The filter's cut-off frequency can be adjusted for illustration.
+The sample is an LMS adaptive noise canceller: a swept-filtered sawtooth tone is buried in broadband noise, and a 32-tap adaptive FIR removes the noise to reveal the tone.
+The noise color (white/pink/brown/ou/none) is selectable at run time.
-The entire audio pipeline is defined in the target-agnostic [osc-low-pass.mlir](osc-low-pass.mlir) file.
+The entire audio pipeline is defined in the target-agnostic [lms-noise.mlir](lms-noise.mlir) file.
 Before we build that, let's checkout the repo:
 ```
 > git clone https://github.com/weliveindetail/audio-mlir samples